Wade Guyton: Early career

 While a student at Hunter College, Guyton counted Robert Morris among his teachers.
 Guyton first got a job at St. Mark's Bookshop in the East Village and then worked at Dia:Chelsea as a guard.
 When Dia closed its Chelsea space in 2004, his severance pay allowed him to continue renting an East Village studio and apartment without having to look for another job.
 He won the Foundation for Contemporary Arts Grants to Artists award (2004).

 Career

 Artistic practice

 Guyton's early "drawings" from around 2003, are filled with black Xs over ripped-out book pages.
 The color black and the letter X became signature motifs.
 His tool is an Epson Stylus Pro 9600 inkjet printer, a machine used for large-format prints.
 Using a computer, Guyton produces paintings.
 Since 2005, Guyton has worked on canvas.
 Typically Guyton's work is exhibited in a series.

-In a statement of 2004, Guyton said:
+In a 2004 statement, Guyton said: